Faurby/disys_miniproject3/README.md

 # disys_miniproject3

+Replica:6001 dies after 30 seconds, and the auction ends after 2 minutes.

 If you have Powershell and Windows Terminal, you can simply right click start.ps1 and "run with Powershell"

 If you dont, then you need to run thses commands, each in a new terminal window.